syncfusion-content/ej2-common-docs/ej2-javascript/common/animation.md

 ## Enable or disable animation globally

-Enable or disable animation for all ##Platform_Name## Common controls globally by using the `setGlobalAnimation` method with one of the below options:
+Enable or disable animation for all ##Platform_Name## controls globally by using the `setGlobalAnimation` method with one of the below options:

 * `GlobalAnimationMode.Enable` - Enables the animation for all components, regardless of the individual component's animation settings.
 * `GlobalAnimationMode.Disable` - Disables the animation for all components, regardless of the individual component's animation settings.